Polish Hospital No1

 The hospital was equipped with state of the art x-ray machines and multiple operating theatres and from 1940-1948 would treat the wounded starting with those from France.
 The Battle of Monte Casino would see the largest patient influx from which 200 casualties alone arrived.

-My own relatives Wladyslaw Hoscik and his brother Aleksander Hoscik were also at Taymouth Castle, my own research into recreating their life stories led to this very webpage.
+My own grandfather Wladyslaw Hoscik was also at Taymouth Castle, my own research into recreating his life stories led to this very webpage.

 Polish Red Cross medical staff along with the Army Medical Service would work alongside the Polish Women's Auxiliary Service in caring for the injured and sick Polish soldiers at Taymouth Castle.